 The Board has established a Remuneration Committee and an Audit Committee.
-The Audit Committee have three members chosen amongst the board members, and the Remuneration Committee has two members.
-Two of the three members of the Audit Committee is independent.
+The Audit Committee has two members chosen amongst the board members, and the Remuneration Committee has two members.
+One of the two members of the Audit Committee is independent.
 The Audit Committee is a preparatory body to assist the Board in meeting its responsibilities with regard to financial reporting, auditing and internal control while the Remuneration Committee consider reimbursement for the CEO and senior management.
 Specific instructions have been prepared for the work of both Committees.